-Santandereana food is very broad, and in your visit to Barichara you should at least try to try these 5 delights:
+The food of Santander is very wide, and on your visit to Barichara you should at least try to try these 5 delicacies:

 This is a curious dish based on queen ants of the genus Atta.
 Its origin is indigenous and is very typical throughout the department of Santander.

-The ants culonas prepare roasted, previously seasoned, cleaned and without wings, and can be eaten in any way, with the head, with the legs or without them.
+Big ass ants are prepared roasted, previously seasoned, cleaned and without wings, and can be eaten in any way, with the head, with or without the legs.

 2. MUTE SANTANDEREANO

-The mute is a very thick and traditional soup based on beef rib, pork, beef, callo, mondongo and peeled corn.
+The mute santandereano is a very thick and traditional soup based on beef rib, pork, beef leg, callus, tripe and corn.

-These arepas are usually made with yellow corn and roasted on charcoal grill.
-We know that in Colombia each region has a version of arepa, so you must try the santandereana.
+These arepas are made with yellow corn and are grilled on charcoal grill.
+In Colombia each region has a version of arepa, so you can not miss the Santandereana.

-The pepitoria is a typical dish of the region made with the viscera and blood of the goat, is prepared by mixing these ingredients with egg, cheese, rice, bread crumbs and spices.
+The pepitoria is a typical dish of the region made with the viscera and blood of the goat, it is prepared by mixing these ingredients with egg, cheese, rice, breadcrumbs and spices.

-Chicha is a fermented drink, so you should be cautious if you do not want to get drunk.
+Chicha is a fermented drink, so you should be cautious if you don’t want to get drunk.

-Finally, always remember to respect the rules, values and traditions of the community you visit, contribute your bit to local development, do not consume more than necessary natural resources and deposit your trash in the right places.
+Finally, always remember to respect the norms, values and traditions of the community you visit, contribute your grain of sand to local development, do not consume more than necessary natural resources and deposit your garbage in the right places.

 OTHER TRAVEL GUIDES THAT MAY INTEREST YOU: